 The Governor then signs the budget, perhaps with vetoes.
-Alaska's constitution gives the Governor lineitem veto power, so the Governor will often sign the budget but veto a few items.
-If these vetoes are not overridden by the legislature, this is the Enacted Budget-the version of the budget that actually becomes law.
+Alaska's constitution gives the Governor line-item veto power, so the Governor will often sign the budget but veto a few items.
+If these vetoes are not overridden by the legislature with a 3⁄4 vote.
+This is the Enacted Budget-the version of the budget that actually becomes law.
 See more about vetoes on page 32.